sLiMFly/counter-app/README.md

 # Counter App

-## Description

-**Counter App** is a simple and elegant counter application built using React Native.
+**Counter App** is a simple counter application built using React Native.
 This app allows users to increment and reset a counter.

 ## Installation